6 minute read

 ROUTER_SERVICE_HTTPS_PORT

-But in OpenShift 4, we had the OpenShift Routers controlled and managed by the OpenShift Ingress Controllers.
+But in OpenShift 4, the OpenShift Routers are controlled and managed by the OpenShift Ingress Controllers.

 • Before the OpenShift4.4 there was no way to use the Ingress Operator to deploy more than a router per node.